Sale during prime day doubled against previous year: Amazon's Amit Agarwal

 The next 100 million customers indeed is a crucial number both for Flipkart and Amazon who lock horns for market leadership.

-Agarwal claims Amazon to be the market leader even as the Flipkart Group that houses Myntra and Jabong besides Falipkart year claimed to have garnered 80 percent market share during the sale season last year.
+Agarwal claims Amazon to be the market leader even as the Flipkart Group that houses Myntra and Jabong besides Flipkart claimed to have garnered 80 percent market share during the sale season last year.

 Flipkart is now focusing on low-priced items such as unbranded fashion and recharges, besides affordable payment options and Amazon is sticking to its tag line of being a platform for everything a customer needs.